-Use soap and water vs sanitizers to wash your hands: Soap and water do an excellent job removing germs, (instead of killing them, which is what causes them to morph into stronger germs), bacteria, viruses, and other pathogens without any unwanted side effects.
+1. Use soap and water vs sanitizers to wash your hands: Soap and water do an excellent job removing germs (instead of killing them, which is what causes them to morph into stronger germs) like, bacteria, viruses, and other pathogens without any unwanted side effects.
 We use Branch Basics Foaming Wash at home and the travel size when out and about.

-Focus on REAL food: This means tossing the toxins in your pantry and refrigerator!
-Avoid foods with harmful chemicals and eat as much organic, whole, unprocessed food as possible while minimizing packaged, processed foods.
+3. Focus on REAL food: This means tossing the toxins in your pantry and refrigerator!
+Avoid foods with harmful chemicals and eat as much organic, whole, unprocessed food as possible.
 We’ll have more tips on what we eat when we do get sick coming up, but you can also dive into our Food section of the Branch Basics Learning Center to read more.

 What To Do If You Get Sick

-Rest as much as possible: We know this is easier said than done when you have children, a job and other responsibilities.
-However research has proven that sleep helps enhance our immune defenses by helping certain immune cells attach to their targets.
+1. Rest as much as possible: We know this is easier said than done when you have children, a job and other responsibilities.
+However, research has proven that sleep helps enhance our immune defenses by helping certain immune cells attach to their targets.

 Tip for new moms: If you’re sick with a baby, it’s essential to call in reinforcements!
 Ask your partner or a close friend/family member to stay with you so you can rest between nursing and feeding sessions.
 According to breastfeeding experts, nursing mothers produce antibodies to the pathogens they are exposed to which get passed along to their breastmilk (wow!).
 This is why it’s almost always A-OK to keep nursing when you’re sick (but if you’re unsure or hesitant, check in with your doctor, midwife or lactation expert).

-Get outside and get grounded: If weather permits, getting outdoors isn’t just helpful for increasing vitamin D levels, but other benefits as well.
+2. Get outside and get grounded: If weather permits, getting outdoors isn’t just helpful for increasing vitamin D levels, but other benefits as well.
 We believe in the practice of grounding (aka earthing), or walking around on wet grass barefoot.
-This simple form of nature therapy has a long list of scientifically-proven benefits for your health.
-To dig in more, we suggest watching this amazing documentary on the benefits of grounding!
+This simple form of nature therapy has a long list of scientifically-proven benefits for your health!

-Grounding has so many benefits.
-To name a few, it improves your immune response by increasing white blood cell counts, decreases inflammation, reduces cortisol output, is good for your heart health and helps you sleep.
+To name a few benefits, it improves your immune response by increasing white blood cell counts, decreases inflammation, reduces cortisol output, and is good for your heart health and helps you sleep.

-Eat extra greens!: Leafy greens like kale, collards, turnip greens, dandelion greens and lettuce support immunity two ways:
+- Eat extra leafy greens like kale, collards, turnip greens, dandelion greens and lettuce to support immunity two ways:

 - They are powerhouses of immune-enhancing minerals and vitamins C, K, selenium, antioxidants and enzymes.
 Microgreens actually contain up to 40 times more healing nutrients than fully-grown vegetables!